Basil Pesto

 First we’re going to need some toasted pine nuts:

 Toasting the pine nuts for the pesto is an important step, to bring out and enhance the flavor.
-You can toast in a dry skillet for about 5 minutes over medium heat until golden, stirring frequently, or you can toast in a 350F oven for about 8-10 minutes, watching closely so they don’t burn.
+You can toast them in a dry skillet for about 5 minutes over medium heat until golden, stirring frequently, or you can toast them on a sheet pan in a 350F oven for about 5-8 minutes, watching closely so they don’t burn.

 Add the toasted pine nuts to a food processor along with some garlic, and process until smooth:

-Next, add fresh basil leaves, a pinch of salt and pepper, and olive oil, and mix until it looks like this:
+Next, add fresh Italian basil leaves, a pinch of salt and pepper, and extra virgin olive oil, and mix until it looks like this:

 Make sure you only use the basil leaves for the pesto, and not the stems.
-The stems are often tough and have a bitter flavor.
+The stems are often tough and have bitter flavors.

 At the very end, add some freshly grated parmigiano reggiano cheese:

-Pulse the cheese in very briefly, just until it’s mixed, then the pesto is ready to use.
+Pulse the cheese in very briefly, just until it’s mixed.

-- Can you use other herbs?
 Sometimes a mix of parsley and basil is nice.
-This isn’t traditional, but you can also greens in place of the basil, like in a kale pesto for my kale pesto potato salad.
+This isn’t traditional, but you can also greens in place of the basil, like kale pesto for my kale pesto potato salad.

 The full recipe is below, and here’s a video if you’d like more guidance.
 Enjoy!